alxlvgit/dev-house/README.md

 2. Initialized local strategy with Passport.js

 Selina Park
-1. Worked on /posts page (showing all posts of currnely logged in user and their followers).
+1. Worked on the "/posts" page that displays all posts of the currently logged-in user and their followers.
-2. Showing those posts in time (most recent to old) order.
+2. Showed the posts in a time-based order, with the most recent ones appearing first.
-3. When click comment icon, it shows single post page.
+3. Made it so that when the user clicks on the comment icon, it shows a single post page.
-4. When viewing a single post, it loads up any comments associated with that post.
+4. Updated the single post page so that it loads any comments associated with that post.

 Royce Coviello:
 1.